noperator/raink/README.md

 #### Templates

-It is possible to include each element from the input file in a template using the [golang template syntax](https://pkg.go.dev/text/template) via the `-template "template string"` (or `-template @file.tpl`) argument.
+It is possible to include each element from the input file in a template using the [Go template syntax](https://pkg.go.dev/text/template) via the `-template "template string"` (or `-template @file.tpl`) argument.

 For text input files, each line can be referenced in the template with the `Data` variable: